Aug 8, 2020 | Uncategorized

 What is IonCube?

-- One time purchase with no annual renewal.
+• One-time purchase with no annual renewal.

-However, If you are just trying to get the encoded software to run, then you are here for the Loader!
+However, if you are just trying to get the encoded software to run, then you are here for the Loader!

 If you are like me, then I was racking my brains trying to figure out what went wrong when WordPress said there was a Critical Error: IonCube Loader is not installed.
 Even though my PHPinfo file said it was installed fine.
 What gives?!

 Well, for troubleshooting, click here.
-And you will be taken to the work-around.
-Otherwise stick around for the Installation…
+And you will be taken to the workaround.
+Otherwise, stick around for the Installation…

 First Step: IonCube Loader Installation

-You need to know which version of PHP you’re running (currently one of these is most likely 5.6, 7.1, 7.2, 7.3, 7.4), and also the server’s software ( myriad options include Linux, FreeBSD, OpenBSD, macOS, Windows in 32 or 64 bit versions.)
+You need to know which version of PHP you’re running (most likely 5.6, 7.1, 7.2, 7.3, or 7.4), and also the server’s software (many options include Linux, FreeBSD, OpenBSD, macOS, and Windows in 32- or 64-bit versions).

 Using the IonCube Wizard